avinashg363/Distributed-Directory-Service/README.md

 * For commands, refer command.txt<br />

-* For implementation details, refer implementation_details.pdf and for report refer Report.pdf Although the system works correctly most of the times, the code is not well testes.
+* For implementation details, refer implementation_details.pdf and for report refer Report.pdf.
+* Although the system works correctly most of the times, the code is not well tested.
 So any pull request is welcome very much.